hugoogb/dotfiles/README.md

 pacman -S sudo
 ```

+Edit /etc/sudoers with nano or vim by uncommenting this line:
 ```sh
 ## Uncomment to allow members of group wheel to execute any command
 # %wheel ALL=(ALL) ALL